 University of Warwick

 The University of Warwick is using Foundation bursary funding of £10,000 per year to support eight students with £1,250 each for three years.
-The university will also add to the Foundation bursary funding an additional £750 each, meaning each student will receive £2,000 for three years.
+The university is also adding to the Foundation bursary funding an additional £750 each, meaning each student will receive £2,000 for three years.

-The students supported through the Foundation bursary funding will be from the university’s Multicultural Scholarship Programme (MSP), the Warwick Scholars’ Programme (WSP) and the Women in Engineering Scholars’ Programme (WIE).
+The students supported through the Foundation bursary funding are from the university’s Multicultural Scholarship Programme (MSP), the Warwick Scholars’ Programme (WSP) and the Women in Engineering Scholars’ Programme (WIE).

 Students in the MSP come from BME backgrounds and underrepresented ethnic groups in higher education and industry, namely; law, business and engineering.

 Students in the WSP come through various outreach pathways from neighbourhoods that have consisted of low levels of university applications.
 The students are also usually the first in their family to apply to university.

 The WIE programme seeks to address the gender imbalance in the engineering industry and those students generally have low income households.

 Professor Christopher Hughes, Pro-Vice-Chancellor (Education) at the University of Warwick, said:

 “The University of Warwick is delighted to be working with the National Express Foundation.
 The awards are providing scholarship bursaries for gifted and talented undergraduate students from disadvantaged backgrounds who might otherwise be deterred from going to University and not realising their full potential.”

 Walsall College is using bursary funding of £10,000 per year for two years to support at least 20 students that are wheelchair bound or have mobility difficulties.